 Today we’re talking more specifically about hummingbird muffins.
 Have I convinced you to try them yet?

 I love baking muffins as they’re so quick and easy to make, with so many possible flavour combinations.
-So far I’ve shared recipes for Lemon Coconut Muffins, Raspberry White Chocolate Muffins and Blueberry Nut Muffins!
+I’ve shared recipes for Chocolate Chip Muffins, Lemon Coconut Muffins, Raspberry White Chocolate Muffins, Lemon Poppy Seed Muffins and Blueberry Nut Muffins!

 As soon as the idea to create hummingbird muffins popped into my head, I knew I had to see it through.
 These muffins are seriously packed with so many flavours and textures.
 From the moist banana cake base to the crunchy pecans to the sweet, dreamy cream cheese icing…